 Procedure for Admission.

 Admission Materials.
-To apply for admission, an eligible attorney must submit to the Clerk, on the forms provided by the Clerk:
+To apply for admission, an eligible attorney must submit to the Clerk through PACER:

-A written petition setting forth: the applicant’s name, age, and office address; the date the applicant was admitted to practice by the Supreme Court of Missouri or the United States District Court for the District of Kansas; an attestation that applicant is not in default in payment of any fee required by the Rules of the Supreme Court of Missouri or the United States District Court for the District of Kansas;
+A petition setting forth: the applicant’s name, age, and office address; the date the applicant was admitted to practice by the Supreme Court of Missouri or the United States District Court for the District of Kansas; an attestation that the applicant is not in default in payment of any fee required by the Rules of the Supreme Court of Missouri or the United States District Court for the District of Kansas;

-Two certificates, each signed by a member of this Bar who has at least five years’ good standing, stating when they were admitted to this Bar and what they know of the applicant’s character and experience at the Bar.
+Two certificates, each signed by a member of this Bar who has at least five years good standing, stating when they were admitted to this Bar and what they know of the applicant’s character and experience at the Bar.
 If the applicant has passed the Missouri Bar Examination and been admitted to the Missouri Bar in the current calendar year, then the applicant may instead submit a form indicating, unless the Court en banc orders otherwise, that he or she does currently, or intends to:

 Maintain a law office: